starredjaco/writeups/pwn/pctf2025/wowsay/README.md

 ## TL;DR

-- The only think we are given is the challenge description, and a remote server to connect to.
+- The only thing we are given is the challenge description, and a remote server to connect to.
 - Format string your way into finding out ``win()`` function and GOT table addresses, and overwrite one of the entries to print the flag.

 ## Challenge Description